 Otter Rock is another Oregon coast town that flies under the radar.
 Here are two fun things to do to get you exploring this unique stretch of coastline:

 ✔️ Devil’s Punchbowl Arch

-If you are staying in Otter Rock, or even if you are just passing through, stopping at Devils Punchbowl State Natural Site is a must.
+If you are staying in Otter Rock, or even if you are just passing through, Devils Punchbowl State Natural Site is a great stop along the way.

 At low tide, there are many tide pools and interesting rock formations to explore.
 For the perfect photo-op, explore the giant hole carved into the rock by the crashing waves, as well as the natural arch formation.
 We also recommend entering Devil’s Punchbowl at low tide and explore the collapsed sea cave.